 All in one solution: How to avoid all of these traps?

 Even though you can find plenty of ideas under the link on the article about that trap specifically, in general, we can work on all of these in similar ways:

 Just remember: whenever training your mind, do it like with a puppy

 Share with us

-Which of these traps are trickiest for you?
-Which one you never noticed before?
+Which of these traps is the trickiest for you?
+Which one did you never notice before?

 How are you dealing with them?
 For which one do you need more ideas?